socketsupply/components/docs/src/docs/props.md

 ```

 > <b>A note about property names</b>.
 A prop named `fooBar='30'` will become lowercased
 > (as per the HTML spec).
-If you want the property name to be camelcased when
+If you want the property name to be camel cased when
 > added to the props object, use `foo-bar='30'` to get `this.props.fooBar`.